wanglun1996/baselines/docs/modules/gail.rst

 GAIL
 ====

-The `Generative Adversarial Imitation Learning (GAIL) <https://arxiv.org/abs/1606.03476>`_ uses expert trajectory to recover a cost function and then learn a policy.
+The `Generative Adversarial Imitation Learning (GAIL) <https://arxiv.org/abs/1606.03476>`_ uses expert trajectories to recover a cost function and then learn a policy.

-Learning a cost function from expert demonstration is called Inverse Reinforcement Learning (IRL).
+Learning a cost function from expert demonstrations is called Inverse Reinforcement Learning (IRL).
 The connection between GAIL and Generative Adversarial Networks (GANs) is that it uses a discriminator that tries to seperate expert trajectory from trajectories of the learned policy, which has the role of the generator here.